chchen123/pytpc/doc/prelimsLinux.rst

    git clone https://github.com/ATTPC/pytpc.git
    cd pytpc

 Installation instructions can be found in the README.md file.
-However, avoid Anaconda when for pytpc's purposes due to assorted problems with dependency versions and etc. Use pip to manage the required Python software packages.
+Use pip to manage the required Python software packages.

 .. code-block:: shell